rahafoundation/raha-api/packages/client/README.md

 1. Run `yarn build` in the `client/` directory
 1. Run `npm publish dist` to publish the built code.

+## Testing

+This project uses `jest` for testing.

+Any file that ends in `.test.(j|t)sx?` is treated as a test.

+Tests are currently sparse/nonexistent; this must be fixed!

 ## Page weight

 You probably want to use some tree-shaking so that you don't include unnecessary